 While taking courses outside of the chosen academic field is a foreign practice for some international students, English and American universities aim to provide students with a variety of skills and knowledge.
 Simultaneously, this setup promotes the equality of the arts and the sciences, marking every discipline to be worthy of study.
 A persuasion which we can find reflected in the work of many famous philosophers, scientists, and artists: Leonardo da Vinci, Leon Battista Alberti and Johann Wolfgang von Goethe, to name but a few, were not only great (natural) scientists but have also made outstanding contributions to the arts.

 Of course, one has to consider the cost when it comes to pursuing higher education in these countries: With American universities charging almost a fortune for an undergraduate or master’s degree, especially in Ivy League, English universities aren’t exactly cheap either but do provide a better system regarding tuition loans and government support than the USA.
 Yet, there are few exemptions worldwide where higher education institutes charge next to nothing.
-Hereby, Sweden, Denmark, and Germany present renowned examples of rather affordable public education.
+Hereby, Greece, Norway, and Germany present renowned examples of rather affordable public education.

 This does, however, not change the fact that it might be time for German education systems to follow the above-mentioned examples and aim towards are more flexible model of education.
 By not enabling students to take courses in other fields and, subsequentially, limiting the possibilities of taking a different direction in advanced education such as the master’s degree, the German education system binds young people to the one field they choose to study when first attending university.